 Losing your hair as a result of cancer treatments can be very upsetting, but the expert team at our Westbourne hair loss clinic are here to offer help and support.
 Cancer treatments can cause partial hair loss, thinning hair or complete hair loss and can affect people in different ways.

 Wherever you're at on your hair loss journey, book an appointment at our hair loss clinic in Bournemouth and you can be sure of a warm and sympathetic welcome.
-We are fully qualified trichologists and specialist hair loss hairdressers and we have a huge range of specialist support services and treatments available to help minimise the physical and emotional impact cancer hair loss causes.
+We are fully qualified trichologists and specialist hair loss hairdressers which means we have a huge range of specialist support services and treatments available.
+We're here to help minimise the physical and emotional impact cancer hair loss causes.

 We understand that you want to look and feel your best during cancer treatment and hair loss and can help you prepare your scalp for healthy hair re-growth.
 On this page and in the articles at the bottom we have some tips and advice on cancer hair loss and our services, which we hope you will find helpful.

 To book a call back from one of our team, simply click the link below and add your contact details.

 We are specialists in providing advice and solutions for cancer hair loss.
 On this page we have plenty of information which we hope you will find helpful.
 Scroll down to see our articles for more details.

 Hair loss can be a distressing side effect of chemotherapy.
 We make it our mission to help sufferers feel themselves by offering partial or full hair loss treatments and solutions.

 Another cancer treatment that causes hair loss is Radiotherapy.
 Hair loss can occur in partial areas or all over the body.
 We offer advice on how to deal with the hair loss and potential solutions during the treatment.